NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 $$
 V = J\dot\theta
 $$
 The Jacobian relates the change in end effector position (ie velocity) to the change in joint angles (ie their velocities via partial derivatives, target effector velocity / joint angle velocity) we will want the inverse of this later.
+It defines the linear instantaneous rate of change hence for accuracy it needs to be re-calculated for multiple iterations so the resulting inverse gives us incremental joint angle velocities to rotate the joints such that the end effector of the joint chain moves towards the desired goal position.

 We formulate this Jacobian in terms of the velocities denoting $\partial P_i = V_i$.
 However we can disregard the (end) effector orientation and just solve for the positions (and thus linear velocities), so the row count goes from 6 to 3 now.